Class Catalyst

 Evaluating a K–12 SEL platform used by thousands of teachers

 Class Catalyst is a social-emotional learning platform that helps K–12 teachers run emotional check-ins, monitor student well-being, and track engagement over time.
-Our team was engaged to conduct a full UX research evaluation — identifying where the product was failing its users and delivering prioritized, actionable recommendations directly to the product team.
+Through a course-based industry partnership, our 4-person team was paired directly with Class Catalyst as a real client — conducting a full UX research evaluation and delivering prioritized, actionable recommendations to their product team.

 Five methods, one converging picture